umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/760-breaking-changes.md

 This change only impacts new installs (no change for upgrades).

-The new property value converters are controlled by an `umbracoSetting.config` setting: in section `settings/content`, setting `EnablePropertyValueConverters` needs to be present and `true` to activate them.
+The new property value converters are controlled by an `umbracoSettings.config` setting: in section `settings/content`, setting `EnablePropertyValueConverters` needs to be present and `true` to activate them.

 ### Database ([U4-9201](http://issues.umbraco.org/issue/U4-9201))